An electrocardiogram - or ECG - is a simple and

 24-hour ECG recording

-portable tape recorder, which you’ll wear on a belt around your
+- You’ll wear a small portable recorder on a belt around your

 Cardiac event recorders

 If you have symptoms that don’t happen frequently, your doctor